 - Office files: correspondence, memoranda, and subject files concerning office activities

-- Historical files documenting policies, decisions, committee reports, questionnaires
+- Historical files documenting policies, decisions, committee reports, questionnaires, events, speeches

 - Publications: one record copy of all programs, journals, monographs, newsletters, brochures, posters and announcements